provena/provena/docs/provenance/registering-model-runs/editing-model-runs.md

 ## Select your model run record

 You will now see the "Select a Model Run" tool.
-You can select a model run using two approaches
+You can select a model run using two approaches - you can search for a model run or enter it's identifier directly.
+These methods are described in the following two sections.

 ### Search for your model run